Thursday, June 30, 2016

 Cook partially excused Ogulewicz and his colleagues from having a significant role in causing the crisis.
 Although he suggested that the City Council should have exercised a more aggressive oversight role, he acknowledged that there were legitimate reasons why that did not occur.
 “It had not been until December 1988 and January 1989 that the public and most City officials were aware that there were any major problems.”
 Cook wrote.
 “Indeed during the fall and into the early winter of 1988, the financial officers of the City had been presenting reassuring projections."
 In other words, the City Council couldn’t be expected to carry out its oversight functions while it was being completely misled by those in charge of the city’s finances.
 Again, no names were mentioned, but every reader knew that Cook was referring to Richard Neal and his advisers Henry Piechota and Joseph Dougherty.

 One of the most devastating conclusions Cook reached was that the decrease in state and federal financial aid had not caused the city’s crisis.
 Obviously those cuts did not help, but Cook plainly stated that the crisis would have occurred regardless of what happened at the state and federal levels.
 “Springfield’s budget’s growth exceeded inflation by nearly $14,000,000 over this five year period,” Cook explained (and again, every reader knew who was mayor in that five year period).
-“While adjusting to the FY1990 level funding of State Aid, even before the further cuts required in State Aid, has led to serious cutbacks in local operations, MOST OF THIS PAIN HAS BEEN IMPOSED ON THE CITY BY ITS OWN ACTIONS OVER THE PAST FIVE YEARS” (capitals added).
-So even if state and federal funds had not been cut, the overspending of the Neal years would still have caused the city to go into debt following Neal’s departure.
-Cook’s conclusion robbed Neal of the excuse that he had simply been the victim of an economic downturn, and made it clear that it was the Neal Administration’s own fiscal policies that had brought about the crisis.
+“While adjusting to the FY1990 level funding of State Aid, even before the further cuts required in State Aid, has led to serious cutbacks in local operations, most of this pain has been imposed on the city by its own actions over the past five years."

 The implications of Cook's accusations were enormous.
 Many couldn’t help but look back at the abrupt departure of Eddie Boland from Congress, despite every indication that he intended to run again, in a whole new light.
 Had Neal foreseen the fiscal crisis coming to a head, and then realized that his only hope of going to Congress was to shove Boland aside and get out of City Hall before the crisis broke?
 What if Boland had stayed for another term, and the fiscal disaster had been Neal’s to deal with?
-Not only would an angry public have been unlikely to send Neal to Congress, they would’ve been unlikely even to re-elect him as mayor, thereby ending Neal's career.
-The suspicions that Boland had left office not completely voluntarily now seemed even more plausible.
+Not only would an angry public have been unlikely to send Neal to Congress, they would’ve been unlikely even to re-elect him as mayor, thereby ending Neal's political career.
+Now the suspicions that Boland had left office not completely voluntarily seemed even more plausible.

 But that wasn’t the worst of it.
 Cook then went on to plainly state that the Neal Administration had been guilty of violating state laws.
 This was an accusation that Vinnie DiMonaco had made over the funding for Springfield Central, and what Mitch had complained about in the MOCA controversy and the unexpected firing of summer help.
 Vinnie had described Neal’s appropriation process as “half-ass backward,” but using more subtle terms Cook stated that “the city of Springfield routinely, and with the concurrence of the City’s financial officers . . . spent large sums without appropriation.”
 Refusing to go very deep into this political and legal minefield, Cook simply dryly recommended, “Immediate compliance with the General Laws should be established.”

 Neal tried to make excuses for himself in the wake of the report.
 At first he absurdly stated that the report never referred to him by name, but only to some entity called “the Mayor.”
 That excuse was so lame that even his media lackeys at the Springfield Newspapers, who at first reported that excuse with a straight face, had to back off from it.
 Then Neal pretended that the fiscal crisis had nothing to do with him, since it had erupted after he had left office (by a matter of weeks).
-He was now The Congressman, and not to be bothered by questions relating to anything that happened before he held his current office.
+He was now The Congressman and not to be bothered by questions relating to anything that happened before he held his current office.

 Neal's excuses were lame, but still necessary if every attempt was to be made by the newspapers and other establishment voices to protect their pet congressman.
 Long before the presidency of Bill Clinton, the Neal camp had discovered and were practicing the Clintonian methods of defense: deny everything, volunteer nothing and say anything necessary in your own defense, however absurd, as long as it confuses and distracts.
 Indeed the Neal people would soon adapt a forth pillar of Clintonism as well - destruction of your enemies.

 The Cook Report had a number of recommendations as to what Springfield should do in order to prevent a similar crisis in the future.
-Most of them were commonsense reforms a second year accounting major could have recognized as necessary, but which seasoned professionals in the Neal Administration either could not see or pretended they could not.
+Most of them were commonsense reforms a second year accounting major could have recognized as necessary, but which the seasoned professionals in the Neal Administration either could not see or pretended they could not.
 Among them was a suggestion that the Auditor and Budget Director, one and the same under Neal in the person of Henry Piechota, be divided into two positions.
 There was a clear conflict of interest in allowing one person to do both jobs, since the auditor (Piechota) would naturally protect the budget director (Piechota) and vice-versa.
 Unfortunately, Hank Pichoeta was now on unlimited sick leave for vaguely described “heart problems,” a condition apparently so severe that he was never available again to answer any questions.
 The local media appeared to accept Piechota’s vanishing act without question.

 Despite the absent or incomplete nature of the reporting on the fiscal crisis by the greater Springfield media, up in Holyoke there appeared coverage that was not distorted by political concerns.
 Holyoke’s scrappy daily The Transcript-Telegram wrote several pieces that were much more clear-eyed than anything that Springfield residents were reading.
 Columnist Mark LaFrancis wrote a devastating piece entitled “Neal’s Blunder” that showed LaFrancis had no illusions about Neal’s role.
 “The trouble is,” LaFrancis wrote, “that Neal wasn’t worried as much about the public’s welfare as he was his own image.”
 Another major article by editors Bob Unger and Carolyn Lumsden was entitled, “Freshman Congressman Left Troubled City Behind.”